-- Some western reflexologist’s position is that the main purpose of their work is to stimulate a healing response by pressing on specific reflexology points, even if the experience is not very pleasant for the client during the session.
+- Some western reflexologist’s approach is that the main purpose of their work is to stimulate a healing response by pressing on specific reflexology points.
+This is done even if the experience is not very pleasant for the client during the session.
 Their main focus is on therapeutic results.

-When to use the stick and when not
+When to use the stick for reflexology and when not

 The question is this: Does the stick actually improve the quality and the results of a Thai Reflexology session, or is it just a tool to relieve the hands of the therapist?

-From my personal experience as someone who has not only received hundreds of Thai Foot Massage sessions, but also taught hundreds of students the techniques, my observation is that the stick does not improve the experience or the therapeutic results for the client.
+Based on my observations, my conclusion is that the stick does not improve the experience or the therapeutic results for the client.

 There is no doubt that the stick makes it easier for the therapist, but often at the expense of an enjoyable experience for the client.

-There are uses for the Thai Reflexology stick, however.
-For example, if a therapist has small hands and works on a client with large feet, then the stick can be a useful tool – as a supplement to the hands, not as a replacement.
+There are uses for the stick, however.
+For example, if a therapist has small hands and works on a client with large feet, then the stick can be a useful tool.
+However, this should be a supplement to the hands, not a replacement for them.

 There is no question that the human hand feels better than a wooden stick.
 It is much harder to make pressure feel good with the stick.
 Why?

-The stick is hard, and the therapist cannot feel anything when pressing with it, whereas a trained human hand is very sensitive and can feel even the smallest knot or irregularity on a foot.
+The stick is hard, and the therapist cannot feel anything when pressing with it.
+In contrast, a trained human hand is very sensitive and can feel even the smallest knot or irregularity on a foot.

-The stick is a good tool to have available for Thai Reflexology sessions – but more as a tool for certain situations and clients, and not as standard practice for every client in every session.
+The stick is a good tool to have available for Thai Reflexology sessions.
+It should be used more as a tool for certain situations and clients, and not as a standard routine for every session.
 Personally, I avoid using the stick in most cases since it just doesn’t feel as good.

 The problem and the solution

-Thai Reflexology without a high skill level can also be hard on the hands, and therefore the stick seems to be an easy way to fix this.
+Thai Reflexology without a high skill level can also be hard on the hands.
+Therefore the stick seems to be an easy way to fix this.

 What if there was a way to combine all these elements in your work?

 Such a system actually exists.
-It is the best of both worlds because it largely eliminates the need for a wooden stick, it provides excellent therapeutic results, and it provides a thoroughly enjoyable experience for the client.
+It is the best of both worlds.
+Why?
+Because it largely eliminates the need for a wooden stick.
+It provides excellent therapeutic results, and it provides a thoroughly enjoyable experience for the client.